Congratulations on the purchase of your new spa.

 Your salesperson should have discussed access requirements with you when you purchased your spa.
 In addition to the dimensions of the spa, you need to allow 300 mm of height for the trolley.

-For example, if your spa is 2350 X 2350 X 930 mm and is to go on its side to the place where you want it, you must allow 2650 mm in height and at least 1 metre in width when measuring.
+For example, if your spa is 2350 X 2350 X 930 mm and is to go on its side to the place where you want it, you must allow 2650 mm in height and at least 1-1.2 meters in width when measuring.
 If it needs to turn corners there must be an allowance for the width and also length.

 Please contact your salesperson if you have any questions or concerns regarding delivery.